OpenDSA/OpenDSA/RST/en/Glossary.rst

       Note that a DAG is not necessarily a :term:`tree` since a given :term:`node` might have multiple :term:`parents <parent>`.

+   directed edge
+      An :term:`edge` that goes from :term:`vertex` to another.
+      In contrast, an :term:`undirected edge` simply links to vertices without a direction.

    directed graph
       :to-term: directed acyclic graph :label: types
       :to-term: digraph :label: abbreviation